cognitive-catalyst/cognitive-catalyst/CommunityStandards.md

 - [ ] an email for the maintainer of the project.

 ##1.3 Code
-All code must be contributed by a contributor who has a Catalyst contributor license agreement on file with IBM.
+- [ ] All code must be contributed by a contributor who is either an IBM employee or has a Catalyst contributor license agreement on file with IBM.

 ##1.4 Concept and Functionality
 A Catalyst project must meet the following standards:
-- [ ] The project must provide some benefit to the use of a Watson service.
+- [ ] The project should make a Watson service easier to use.
+It should
+  - [ ] automate tasks,
+  - [ ] simplify tasks, or
+  - [ ] facilitate integration for a Watson service.
 - [ ] The project is universal.
 It is not only usable by specific users, with specific content, or on specific Watson instances.
 - [ ] The project uses only publicly-available APIs.
 - [ ] The project is well designed.
 It is unlikely to cause unintentional irreparable damage to an instance.